[Updated July 2020]

 Where: Moreleta Street, Silverton

-The museum is open every day from 8:00 to 16:00, except Christmas Day and Good Friday.
+The museum is open every day, except Christmas Day and Good Friday.

 Where: 432 Paul Kruger Street